|

 the dictionary, shall

-Question: Which section is more
+Which section is more "specific" about

 9. "INCOME"

-Question: Which section is more
+Which section is more "specific" about

-"specific" and "shall apply notwithstanding
+"income" AND "shall apply notwithstanding

 10. "SPECIFIC GUIDANCE"